 One shipping company cut CO2 emissions by 30 percent simply by telling the captains to travel more slowly.

-including a group called the Sustainable Shipping Initiative (SSI), whose members include major shipping lines such as the Danish giant Maersk, cruise company Carnival, and big users of shipping such as Cargill, the commodities conglomerate.
+This veto from big developing nations has angered some major players in the industry, including a group called the Sustainable Shipping Initiative (SSI), whose members include major shipping lines such as the Danish giant Maersk, cruise company Carnival, and big users of shipping such as Cargill, the commodities conglomerate.

 Before the committee met, the SSI had called for a commitment from the industry to cut fuel use by 20 percent a decade from now on.
 After the failure of the April meeting, it warned that outside agencies could soon intervene.